wildmanonline/docs/docs/guides/development/python/get-started-with-bokeh-and-python-data-visualizations/index.md

 slug: get-started-with-bokeh-and-python-data-visualizations
 author:
   name: John Mueller
-description: 'Bokeh is a Python interactive visualization library.
-This guide provides an overview of Bokeh''s main features with example code you can run on your computer.'
+description: "Bokeh is a Python interactive visualization library.
+This guide provides an overview of Bokeh's main features with example code you can run on your computer."
 keywords: ['bokeh python']
 tags: ['python']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'